A-Hoenig/Project-One/README.md

 Future developement of the site would include:

 1. Clickable images in the gallery to present a photo on full screen.
-2. Left and right arrows to allow the user to step through the images
+2. Left and right arrows to allow the user to step through the images.
-3. Dynamic effects and display of the pop up menu should be animated to make the transition less abrupt and convey a further sense of prefessionalism.
+3. Dynamic effects and display of the pop up menu should be animated to make the transition less abrupt and convey a further sense of professionalism.
-4. Automated slide show of a collection of lading images to offer some variety on the main homepage.
+4. Automated slide show of a collection of landing images to offer some variety on the main homepage.

 <p align="right">(<a href="#contents">back to top</a>)</p>

 ## Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
-This has been have achieved by:
+This has been achieved by:

 * Using semantic HTML.
 * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.